defnull/bbblb/docs/index.rst

 -  **Callback Relay**: Callbacks registered for a meeting are properly relayed between the back-end BBB server and the front-end application with a robust retry-mechanism.
--  **Management API**: BBBLB offers its own API and command line tool to fetch health information, manage tenants, servers or recordings, or perform maintenance tasks.
+-  **Admin API and CLI**: BBBLB offers both an API and a command line interface to fetch health information, manage tenants, servers or recordings and perform maintenance tasks.
 -  **Easy to deploy**: At least easi\ *er* than most other BigBlueButton Load Balancer implementations.